jennyhedley/digital-writing-2025/README.md

 Today's class will be a working session.
 I would really like to see everyone's concept/story mapping so far (see week 5 activity) and plans toward Ass 2, including an achievable list of things to do over the break.
 Jenny and I won't be available for trouble shooting as we will be on leave so it's important you plan out what you need to do and contingencies for what you will present.

+[Here](https://forms.office.com/r/hgARSa0LLc) is a feedback form that we would really appreciate you filling out.
+You can tell us how you are going and anything specific you need to realise your goals and ideas in the second part of semester.

 Assessment 1 Results are now released and so you'll be able to make a point of taking on this feedback for your second presentation.